Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 What a Financial Advisor Does

 Financial advisors counsel people on how to save, grow, and spend their money.
+To make that advice meaningful and specific to each client, advisors typically draw from a process that includes seven steps.

-- Monitoring Recommendations
+- Monitoring progress and updating

-This six-step process is the basis of any sound consultative relationship, regardless of the type of advice being offered.
+This seven-step process is the basis of any sound consultative relationship, regardless of the type of advice being offered.
 This process is as appropriate for the agent selling insurance as it is for the attorney building an estate plan.
 This is why both professionals would be considered financial advisors, to some degree.

 Financial Advisors from Various Professions